RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="Device Manager"
 />

-- Look for Ports (COM & LPT) and find the name **USB-SERIAL CH340** .
+4. Look for Ports (COM & LPT) and find the name **USB-SERIAL CH340**.
 Take note of the COM Port Number.

 :::tip 📝 NOTE
-If you didn't find any Port with the name USB-Serial CH340, make sure you have installed the the [CH340 Drivers](https://downloads.rakwireless.com/LoRa/RAK811/Tools/CH340%20Drive.rar) on your Windows PC.
+If you didn't find any Port with the name USB-Serial CH340, make sure you have installed the [CH340 Drivers](https://downloads.rakwireless.com/LoRa/RAK811/Tools/CH340%20Drive.rar) on your Windows PC.
 :::

-- Choose the Correct Port Number and Baud Rate from the device manager then click Open:
+5. Choose the correct port number and baud rate from the device manager, then click Open.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/3.interfacing/baud.png"